mingyli/blog/_posts/2020-08-14-try-trait-and-board-games.md

 }
 ```

+For tic-tac-toe we only need to check two game-ending conditions,
+but for complicated games with more game-ending conditions,
+`?` can remove a lot of boilerplate for handling those checks.

 ## Applying `try_fold`

-When we think about playing the game as a whole, we’re really just taking an initial state (an empty board)
+If we try to generalize playing tic-tac-toe, we’re really just taking an initial state (an empty board)
 and applying a sequence of modifications to it (placing marks in cells) until we obtain a final state.
-This procedure can be generalized as taking a `fold` over the sequence of `Input`s, with a seed value of the initial
+This procedure is equivalent to taking a `fold` over the sequence of `Input`s, with a seed value of the initial
 state `State::initial()` and a combining function `transition`.
 Conveniently, we also need to stop execution as soon as we detect that the game is over,
 which is behavior that `try_fold` offers.